forcePanda/Flow-Repo/Apex Actions/CloneRecordFlowApexAction/Installation Instructions.md

+To understand the working refer this post: https://forcepanda.wordpress.com/2020/01/15/how-to-clone-records-using-flows-one-flow-to-clone-them-all-spring20delight/

-To use this flow Apex action, install this unmanaged package: www.salesforce.com
+To use this flow Apex action, install this unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F000003zGyL